jeffThompson/CreativeProgramming2/Assignments/Week01_BlockPrints.md

 ## FOR MONDAY, FEBRUARY 10
 For next week, please finish the edition of your prints.
 You should have 12 good-quality prints: prints should look as close to the same as possible, with even inking and clean margins.
-When done, please scan one of the prints (there's a scanner in the back of the Lab).
-Upload to Canvas the scan and the TIFF you used to cut your block.

 ## PROJECTS AND THINGS SHOWN